Flexible shift patterns are one of the more innovative ways of dealing with employee absence and attrition. We asked our experts for their advice.

 If that does not work, you could try alternative routing models, and start taking advantage of idle times in order to get some outbound work done, and shift some people from out to in, in order to cover call peaks.

-Thanks to Vantunes – a member of the Call Centre Helper Forum
+Thanks to Vantunes – a contributor to the Call Centre Helper Forum